koooee/BigDataR_Examples/README.md

 Value:
 ------
-What is the outcome and why do we need it.
+**What is the outcome and why do we need it.**
 Why is the solution valueable?
 How do I interpret it?
 What can I do with it?

+*END All README files to an example must contain the following*

 Disclaimer
 ----------